 By 1814 houses were completed on the south and east sides of the Square and the newly appointed Garden Committee felt it was high time for some stringent rules ‘to be fairly painted on a Board and fixed at the Southern entrance’.
 Residents’ female servants were only allowed into the Garden under strict supervision whilst neither male domestics nor dogs were ‘to be admitted under any pretence whatsoever’.
 Despite the Committees’ best efforts, however, garden-users were often exposed to insult from ill-mannered invaders from Gray’s Inn Lane and so employed a burly beadle (whose hat cost two pounds and fifteen shillings) to patrol the east side of the Square.

 The Garden’s first planting plan, compiled by Mr Smith of Bedford Nursery, was a cornucopia of arboricultural extravagance.
 Six quince stood alongside 8 yellow jasmine, 26 sweet brier, 14 almonds, 6 tall beech, 7 laburnums and 22 proud oak.
 Although most of these trees have been succeeded by their 21stcentury heirs, some of the 64 original London Plane are still with us.
 The paths also remain as they were 200 years ago.

-The gardens are owned by Goodenough College and are not usually open to the public, Visit our website http://mecklenburghsquaregarden.org.uk/ or come during Open Garden Squares Weekend, always the second weekend of June, on the Sunday afternoon.
+The private garden is managed by the residents of Mecklenburgh Square and is not usually open to the public.
+Visit our website http://mecklenburghsquaregarden.org.uk/ or come during Open Garden Squares Weekend, usually the second weekend of June, on the Sunday afternoon.

 When visiting, why not stroll awhile in the company of some of our Garden’s historical illuminati.